rparree/fabric8-demos/fabric8-demo-mq/README.md

 Simple route based on the quickstart with added support for amq integration.

-Make sure fabric8mq and amqbroker are installed.
+fabric8mq and amqbroker must be are installed.

-*Note*: In order to run this demo, make sure amq is working on fabric8.
-See https://github.com/fabric8io/fabric8-ipaas/pull/203
+*Note*: Make sure you use io.fabric8.ipaas.apps > 2.2.94-SNAPSHOT